dstroud/dreamsequence_dev/README.md

     - E3 shifts the pattern left one note position, with wrapping.
     - K2 generates a new pattern.
     - Holding the Chord+Seq view keys together enables K2 to generate both a new chord and Seq pattern.
-    - K3 accesses the Scale Mask editor, which allows the customization of 8 scale masks available to Seqs and Harmonizers via the `Notes` menu.
-Use E2 or column 16 on Grid to select row 1-8, representing masks 1-8.
+    - K3 accesses the Scale Mask Editor, which allows the customization of 8 scale masks available to Seqs 1-3 and Harmonizers via the `Notes` menu.
+Use E2 or column 16 on Grid to select row 1-8, representing each custom mask.
 E3 may be used to select from a menu of predefined scales, or a custom mask may be created with Grid where each column is a semitone interval relative to the song `Root`.
-In-scale intervals are highlighted, but it's possible to select other intervals.
+In-scale intervals are highlighted, but it's possible to select out-of-scale intervals, too.

 ---
 ### Arranger Grid interface
 ![dreamsequence](doc/grid_arranger.svg)

-The Arranger view is used to linearly sequence chord patterns and access the Events editor.
-The playhead moves from left to right with each increment being a "segment"
+The Arranger view is used to linearly sequence chord patterns and access the Events Editor.
+The playhead moves from left to right with each increment being a "segment".

-- Rows 1-4 correspond to chord patterns A-D and columns 1-16 represent "segments" of the Arranger sequence.
-The Arranger length automatically resizes to the rightmost set pattern and any gaps in the sequence are filled in lighter colors to indicate that the previous chord pattern will be sustained.
-If the first segment isn't filled it will default to pattern A or it will grab the last populated pattern (since the Arranger is loopable).
+- Rows 1-4 correspond to chord patterns A-D. The Arranger length automatically resizes to the rightmost set pattern and any gaps in the sequence are filled in lighter colors to indicate that the previous chord pattern will be sustained.
+If the first segment isn't filled, it will default to pattern A or it will grab the last populated pattern (since the Arranger is loopable).

 - Row 5 is the Arranger timeline which illuminates segments containing one or more events.
 Holding down a key on the Arranger timeline will enable alternate functions:
   - E3 shifts the selected segment and subsequent segments to the right or left depending on the direction of rotation.
   - K2 will cue the playhead to jump to the selected segment after the current segment is finished.
-  - K3 enters the Events editor view (see next section).
+  - K3 enters the Events Editor view (see next section).
   - Holding a segment on the timeline and tapping on another will copy and paste events from the held segment.
 You can also hold a segment and tap rows 1-4 to set a pattern and paste events at the same time.

 - Grid keys on the bottom left enable or disable the Arranger and Looping, respectively.

-- Page keys 1-4 scroll the view in 16-segment chunks (scrolling can also be done incrementally with E1).
-Note that the arranger view does not follow the playhead off-screen so it's up to you to adjust the view to keep track of it.
+- Page keys 1-4 jump the Arranger view in 16-segment chunks (scrolling can also be done incrementally with E1).
+Note that the arranger view does not follow the playhead off-screen.
+In that case, a blinking LED will indicate which of the 4 pages the playhead is at.
+Tap to jump to its position.

 - The last three keys on the bottom of the rightmost column switch between Arranger, Chord, and Seq views.